 - College transcript from a U.S. institution with at least 24 completed credit hours (excluding developmental or foreign language); or

-- Alternate methods as determined at the discretion of the institution (only approved in compelling instances).
+- Alternate methods as determined at the discretion of the institution (only approved in rare and compelling instances).

 - Test scores:

-- Athletic Scholarship awards - provide a copy of your Letter of Intent (LOI) from Western Oklahoma State College.
-These must be reported to SEVIS.
+- Scholarship awards - provide a copy of your Letter of Intent (LOI) from Western Oklahoma State College and any other scholarships you are receiving.

-- Optional items - ACT/SAT scores, college transcripts, etc. may be submitted with your application.
+- Optional items - ACT/SAT scores, etc. may be submitted with your application.

 Admission Process and Timeline: Please allow 2-4 weeks for your documentation to be reviewed by Western Admissions staff and an admission decision processed.
 Submitting an application near the beginning of a term may result in a delayed decision and you may not be able to be admitted until a later date.